Testing marginal homogeneity in Hilbert spaces with applications to stock market returns: Testing marginal homogeneity in Hilbert spaces

 For our asymptotic approach, we let $n\to\infty$.
-In the context of portfolios described in Section \ref{sec:port}, we suppose that the time horizon $T_0$ tends to $\infty$ leading to a growing number of observed time periods of length $T$.
-It is well known that the Cram\'er-von-Mises distance $D_n$ is connected to von Mises' type functionals, also known as V-Statistics, which are closely related to U-Statistics.
+It is well known that the Cram\'er-von-Mises distance $D_n$ is connected to von Mises' type functionals, also known as $V$-Statistics, which are closely related to $U$-Statistics.
 For a deeper introduction to these kinds of statistics, we refer the reader to \cite{kor} and \cite{serf}.
-Our statistic $\CvM_n$ can also be rewritten into a certain V-Statistic and, thus, the same theory can be applied to obtain the following result. \begin{theorem} Let $\tau_1,\tau_2,\ldots$ be a sequence of independent standard normal distributed random variables.
+Our statistic $\CvM_n$ can also be rewritten into a certain $V$-Statistic and, thus, the same theory can be applied to obtain the following result. \begin{theorem} Let $\tau_1,\tau_2,\ldots$ be a sequence of independent standard normal distributed random variables.
 Under the null hypothesis $\mathcal H$,